Anurag252/History_cleaner_extension/README.md

 # History_cleaner_extension
-This is a googlee hrome extension to search and delete browsing histroy based on keyword.
+This is a googlee chrome extension to search and delete browsing histroy based on keyword.

 Steps to install:-
  --